Late in 1953, Opel took the wraps off an entirely updated version of their top of the range model, to be known as the Kapitan Series Four.

 This provided an initial power boost of 50 kW; 67 bhp, up from 43 kW; 57 bhp, which was the maximum available on the Series Three.

 As a result of streams of negative feedback from disappointed owners, Opel's engineers pushed up the Kapitan's power even further for 1955, to 52 kW; 70 bhp, and once again for the following year to its final level of 55 kW; 74 bhp for 1956.

-It was evident, even to the most casual observer, that from the mid- Fifties onwards, Opel's parent company, General Motors (GM) had made it a policy to accentuate the North American aspects of the model's design.
+From the mid- Fifties onwards, It soon became evident, even to the most casual observer, that Opel's parent company, General Motors (GM) had made it a policy to accentuate the North American aspects of their West German subsidiary model's design.